almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 ## Shanaphuin

 This red-coloured dragon took Sahntah away from the party outside Leadengold, looking for Mandevrath.
 The dragon did tell Raorik that he used to serve the Gauld as a peace emmissary.

 ---

+# Legends

+## Sesom

+One of the Gauld who chose to not remain behind when the rest went into the Shadowrealm.
+He was based in Phalanxis and was crucial in the creation of the elderforged, and ensured that Gauldian culture lived on long past his death.

+---